-European NATO members were also split on the issue.
-London feared the organization's expansion would dilute the alliance, while Paris believed it would give NATO too much influence.
+European members were also split on the issue.
+London feared NATO’s expansion would dilute the alliance, while Paris believed it would give NATO too much influence.
 Many in France hoped to integrate former Soviet states via European institutions.
 There was also concern about alienating Russia.

 For the White House, the decision held larger meaning. "[President Clinton] considered NATO enlargement a litmus test of whether the U.S. would remain internationally engaged and defeat the isolationist and unilateralist sentiments that were emerging," wrote Ronald D. Asmus, one of the intellectual architects of NATO expansion, in Opening NATO's Door.

 In his first trip to Europe as president, in January 1994, Clinton announced that NATO enlargement was "no longer a question of whether but when and how."
-Just days before, alliance leaders approved the launch of the Partnership for Peace, a program designed to strengthen ties with Central and Eastern European countries, including many former Soviet republics like Russia, Ukraine, and Georgia.
+Just days before, alliance leaders approved the launch of the Partnership for Peace, a program designed to strengthen ties with Central and Eastern European countries, including many former Soviet republics like Georgia, Russia, and Ukraine.

 Beyond Collective Defense

-In 2016, NATO pursues several missions: peacekeeping in Kosovo; counterterrorism and human-trafficking patrols in the Mediterranean; counter-piracy off the Horn of Africa (scheduled to end in December 2016); support for African Union forces in Somalia; security assistance in Afghanistan; and policing the skies over eastern Europe.
+In 2017, NATO pursues several missions: security assistance in Afghanistan; peacekeeping in Kosovo; maritime security patrols in the Mediterranean; support for African Union forces in Somalia; and policing the skies over eastern Europe.

-Headquartered in Brussels, NATO is a consensus-based alliance, where decisions reflect the membership's collective will.
+Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership's collective will.
 But individual states or subgroups of allies may initiate action outside NATO auspices.
-For instance, the United States, France, and the UK began policing a UN-sanctioned no-fly zone in Libya in early 2011 and within days transferred command of the operation to NATO (once Turkish concerns had been managed).
-At the same time, all member states are not required to participate in every operation.
+For instance, France, the UK, and the United States began policing a UN-sanctioned no-fly zone in Libya in early 2011 and within days transferred command of the operation to NATO (once Turkish concerns had been allayed).
+Member states are not required to participate in every NATO operation.
 For instance, Germany and Poland declined to contribute directly to the campaign in Libya.

-NATO's military structure is split between two strategic commands: the Supreme Headquarters Allied Powers Europe located near Mons, Belgium, and the Allied Command Transformation located in Norfolk, Virginia.
-The Supreme Allied Commander Europe, always a U.S. flag or general officer (currently Gen. Philip M. Breedlove) heads all NATO military operations.
-Although the alliance has an integrated command, most forces remain under their respective national commands until NATO-specific operations commence.
+NATO's military structure is divided between two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium; and the Allied Command Transformation, located in Norfolk, Virginia.
+The Supreme Allied Commander Europe oversees all NATO military operations and is always a U.S. flag or general officer (currently Army General Curtis M. Scaparrotti).
+Although the alliance has an integrated command, most forces remain under their respective national authorities until NATO operations commence.